What’s the difference between average and exceptional HR?

 Some of you may already know that my first career was as an HR generalist working in the hospitality sector before moving into the world of investment banking, followed by consulting to SME businesses.
 A large proportion of my human resources experience has revolved around recruitment & talent acquisition and so, it was a very natural transition for me to move across into a permanent recruitment role in recent years and utilise my professional knowledge of HR to support businesses in securing top HR talent.

-- Exceptional HR people have courage, they’ll make a bold call – offering a range of options/solutions to stakeholders, confidently nailing these to the mast.
-Not the risk adverse ones or even the politically correct ones – but the best decision for the business – even if this sometimes means a settlement agreement or redundancies.
+Exceptional HR people have courage, they’ll make a bold call – offering a range of options/solutions to stakeholders, confidently nailing these to the mast.
+Not the risk-averse ones or even the politically correct ones – but the best decision for the business – even if this sometimes means a settlement agreement or redundancies.